Treatment in Abbotsford

 What Is a Root Canal?

 A root canal is a common dental procedure that can save your natural tooth and prevent the need for bridges or dental implants.
-A pulp is a group of blood vessels in the centre of your tooth.
-When the pulp is infected, it can cause temperature sensitivity, tooth pain or cause the gums to swell.
-A pulp infection can be caused by tooth decay, cracks or chips, or trauma.

 How Is the Procedure Performed?